mdzaman/career-mgmt-app/reward-system/reward-system-logic.md

-I'll help create a comprehensive reward system for the Career Management App that aligns with its objectives and gamification features mentioned in the documents.

-I've created a comprehensive reward system for the Career Management App.
+This is a comprehensive reward system for the Career Management App.
 Here's the detailed breakdown of the reward system's key components:

 1. Experience Points (XP) System:
 - Academic Achievement XP: